 - Safety glasses

-Let’s say you follow all of our tips: you have the knowledge and the skills, you are professional, and you are ready to work with the boys.
-But it’s not just work, but hard work.
+Let’s say you follow all of our tips: you have the knowledge and skills, are professional, and are ready to work with the boys.
+But it does not just work, but hard work.

 It’s Physical Work

-Welding is different from an office job in many ways, but perhaps especially because of the physical demands of the job.
+Welding is different from an office job in many ways, perhaps mainly because of the job’s physical demands.
 You’ll be expected to be on your feet for long hours while doing repeated tasks using heavy equipment.

-You’ll have to have endurance and strength to succeed in the welding world.
-You can better your health and strength by exercising regularly, lifting weights, as well as eating healthy foods.
+You’ll have the endurance and strength to succeed in the welding world.
+You can better your health and strength by exercising regularly, lifting weights, and eating healthy foods.

 Dedication and Time

-Putting in a lot of your time and effort will show your dedication to welding, which will definitely work in your favor not only with clients and jobs, but also with the men you work with.
-They will see you working hard and know that you are the real deal.
+Putting in a lot of your time and effort will show your dedication to welding, which will work in your favor with clients, jobs, and the men you work with.
+They will see you working hard and know you are the real deal.

-And since you’ll be asking for advice and critiques of your work (see tip #3), you’ll only continue to get better over time.
+And since you’ll ask for advice and critiques of your work (see tip #3), you’ll only improve over time.

-Women in welding might have to work harder than their male colleagues in order to prove themselves and gain strength physically.
-But this can only serve to help you: it will make you a better, highly skilled and dedicated welder.
+Women in welding might have to work harder than their male colleagues to prove themselves and gain physical strength.
+But this can only serve to help you: it will make you a better, highly skilled, and dedicated welder.

 Women in Welding: Bottom Line

-While women in welding do have several obstacles to overcome in this industry, that doesn’t mean that they can’t be just as successful as men.
-By working hard, staying professional, and constantly learning, you could be on your way to becoming an outstanding worker and a skilled welder.
+While women in welding have several obstacles to overcome in this industry, that doesn’t mean they can’t be as successful as men.
+By working hard, staying professional, and constantly learning, you could become an outstanding worker and a skilled welder.

-Gender doesn’t matter when it comes to being a great worker; it all comes down to your dedication and your desire to improve.
-Hopefully these tips will help you and other women in welding succeed.
+Gender doesn’t matter when it comes to being a great worker; it all comes down to your dedication and desire to improve.
+Hopefully, these tips will help you and other women in welding succeed.

-If you want some more information or have any questions, contact us or leave a comment below.
-We would love to hear your thoughts on this or any other welding topics.
+If you want more information or have questions, contact us or leave a comment below.
+We would love to hear your thoughts on this or other welding topics.